EdwinWenink/ai-ethics-tool-landscape/README.md

 ## Adding a tool

 All content to this website is provided through a simple markdown file with some YAML metadata.
-In order to contribute a tool, all you need to do is fork this repository, add a markdown file to `/content/tools/` and make a pull request.
+In order to contribute a tool, all you need to do is fork this repository, add a markdown file to `/content/tools/` and make a pull request to the `develop` branch.

 An archetype for the [correct format](/archetypes/default.md) is provided under `/archetypes`.
 If you have `hugo` installed, you can use this archetype to easily add a tool to the content section with `hugo new tools/newtool.md`.